mitchelnoble/protozoa-records/README.md

 ## Overview

-**Protozoa Records** is an ecommerce web application focusing on the purchase of vinyl music records.
-This application is a modern take on the well-known Los Angeles record shop Amoeba Music's website.
+**Protozoa Records** is an ecommerce application focusing on the purchase of vinyl music records.
+This application is a modern take on the well-known Los Angeles record shop Amoeba Music's website focusing on responsive design and user experience.
+Users will be able to view a list of records, purchase records, register to the website, log-in, and sign-out.
+Users designated as Staff will be able to create new vinyl records, edit their data, and delete them.

 <br>